-AASB 138.118(a) AASB 138.118(b) All intangible assets, including capitalised internally developed software, are accounted for using the cost model whereby capitalised costs are amortised on a straight-line basis over their estimated useful lives, as these assets are considered finite.
+AASB 138.118(a) AASB 138.118(b) All intangible assets, including internally developed software, are accounted for using the cost model whereby capitalised costs are amortised on a straight-line basis over their estimated useful ©2013 Grant Thornton Australia Ltd. All rights reserved.

+lives, as these assets are considered finite.
 Residual values and useful lives are reviewed at each reporting date.
-In addition, they are subject to impairment testing as described in Note 4.15.
+In addition, they are subject to impairment testing as described in Note 4.14.
 The following useful lives are applied: